 Instead, learn to attune yourself to questions and comments reflecting a desire to learn, grow and evolve.
 Be attention to comments that reflect confidence and self-certainty.

-For some children, they may gain self-confidence by putting down others or claiming superiority.
+Some children may gain self-confidence by putting down others or claiming superiority.
 This is equally toxic.
 This is not oriented toward growth or learning.
 Again, walk away.

-Thus, you focus must shift to thoughts, comments, and questions that will serve them in the years ahead, and make them strong and resilient.
+Thus, your focus must shift to thoughts, comments, and questions that will serve them in the years ahead, and make them strong and resilient.
 This is where your attention and energy will turn, and the results will astound you.